mlochbaum/BQN/doc/order.md

 ## Sort

 You've probably seen it before.
-Sort Up (`∧`) reorders the major cells of its argument to place them in ascending order, and Sort Down (`∨`) puts them in descending order.
+Sort Up (`∧`) reorders the [major cells](array.md#cells) of its argument to place them in ascending order, and Sort Down (`∨`) puts them in descending order.
 Every ordering function follows this naming convention—there's an "Up" version pointing up and a "Down" version going the other way.

         ∧ "delta"‿"alpha"‿"beta"‿"gamma"

         ∨ "δαβγ"

 Sort Down always [matches](match.md) Sort Up [reversed](reverse.md), `⌽∘∧`.
 The reason for this is that BQN's array ordering is a [total order](https://en.wikipedia.org/wiki/Total_order), meaning that if one array doesn't come earlier or later than another array in the ordering then the two arrays match.
 Since any two non-matching argument cells are strictly ordered, they will have one ordering in `∧` and the opposite ordering in `∨`.
-With the reverse, any pair of non-matching cells are ordered the same way in `⌽∘∧` and `∨`.
+After the reverse, any pair of non-matching cells are ordered the same way in `⌽∘∧` and `∨`.
 Since these two results have the same major cells in the same order, they match.
 However, note that the results will not always behave identically because Match doesn't take [fill elements](fill.md) into account (if you're curious, take a look at `⊑¨∨⟨↕0,""⟩` versus `⊑¨⌽∘∧⟨↕0,""⟩`).

 ## Grade